 - cuts, abrasions, sores, or rashes

 Performing a Daily Health Check is also a perfect opportunity to observe a child for illness as well.

 Here is a poster that you can post in your childcare space as a reminder to perform daily health checks.

 4. Visitor Log

 Occasionally people other than people directly associated with the childcare such as contractors, workers, etc. need to come into the childcare.

 Again, although it may not be a requirement, it is a good practice to document these visits with the use of a visitor’s log.

-Visitor means anyone who is not a daycare child, staff person, caregiver, volunteer, household member, employee, parent of a child in care, or person authorized to pick-up or drop-off a child to the daycare program.
+Visitor means anyone who is not a daycare child, staff person, caregiver, volunteer, household member, employee, parent of a child in care, or a person authorized to pick up or drop off a child to the daycare program.

 Here is a Childcare Visitor Log form template you can use.